nanasintown/Chat-Application-in-Terminal/README.md

 - @everyone: To send message to all users in the chat server
 - ?how: To see instruction for more functions, such as commands to create group or quit the app.

+The application, however, failed to deliver file sometimes.